yolo-sh/aws-cloud-provider/README.md

   yolo aws init <repository>

-Once initialized, you may want to connect to it, using the command:
+Once initialized, you may want to connect to it using the command:

   yolo aws edit <repository>